Meadowsys/wiwi/src/serialiser/spec.md

 Note: Use the ones with specific values (the ones marked with `true` and `false` in the table).
 The generic bool type marker is the same as the true marker, as they won't ever be used in the same context side by side.

-### Arrays (heterogenous)
+### Arrays

 Arrays that can store multiple different types of values (like in JSON and dynamic languages like JavaScript).
-This is the most general form of an array, with specialisations available below.
+This is the most general form of an array, storing any item of any type.

-First the marker for the array itself is stored, then the length is stored (see [section on collection variants]), then the items themselves are stored one after the other.
+First the marker for the array itself is stored, then the length is stored (see [section on collection variants]), then the items themselves are stored one after the other, with type marker.

 ### UTF-8 String

 A string, strictly UTF-8 encoding.
 Decoding it successfully would include checking it to make sure its valid UTF-8.

 First write the marker for the string type, followed by the length (in bytes not characters) (see [section on collection variants]).
 Then, write the string bytes themselves.

+### Object

+Analogus (kind of) to the object type in JSON, also known as maps or dictionaries in some languages, or more generally, a key to value mapping.
+This is the most general form of an object, allowing keys and values to have any type.

+For now, keys of an object can only be None, ints (signed and unsigned), floats, bools, and strings.
+This may be expanded in the future.

+The length here refers to the amount of key value pairs (ie. amount of entries in a hashmap), NOT the amount of keys plus the amount of values (that would be double the correct value).

+- Marker
+- Length (ie. amount of key value pairs) (see [section on collection variants])
+- for each key value pair
+  - write key (with marker)
+  - write value (with marker)

+It is recommended, but not required, for all object types to sort the entries by key, from "least" to "greatest", if possible.
+That way, the same data written into an object will be deterministic.

 <!-- ### Arrays (homogenous)